mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/layers_menu.rst

     Each layer can have its own metadata.
 Histogram
     Shows a histogram.

+    .. deprecated:: 4.2

+       Removed.
+Use the :ref:`histogram_docker` instead.

 Merge With Layer Below
     Merge a layer down.
 Flatten Layer